 - Do what comes naturally, many people (westerners included) condone this position because it is more natural and your bowel movement is more complete, you might even find it gratifying.

-- Did you prepare ?, now is the time to make use of your toilet roll, and because squat toilets are not designed to dispose of tissue paper you might want to place it in the plastic bag and dispose of it later.
+- Did you prepare?
+Now is the time to make use of your tissues, and because squat toilets are not designed to dispose of tissue paper, you might want to place it in the plastic bag and dispose of it later.

-- Are you prepared to go native ?, there should be a water trough and scoop (see photo), if you are man it is best to hold the scoop in your right hand, place it behind you and pour so that the water runs to your never regions, use you left hand to clean as you pour.
-Alternatively you could pour the water onto your cupped hand and then clean.
+- Are you prepared to go native?
+There should be a water trough and scoop (see photo).
+If you are a man, it is best to hold the scoop in your right hand, place it behind you, and pour so that the water runs to your never regions.
+Use your left hand to clean as you pour.
+Alternatively, you could pour the water onto your cupped hand and then clean.
 Women might find it just as convenient to pour from the front.

 - Drying yourself is just a matter of waiting, just stay squatted and drip dry, it shouldn’t take long before you’re dry enough to get dressed without leaving any telltale soggy patches.
 Make sure you thoroughly rinse your hands before getting dressed.